Teriyaki sauce is so wonderfully flavorful, and it goes perfectly with bold-flavored fish such as salmon.

 Make the sauce:

-- While the salmon is in the oven, in a small saucepan, whisk together the soy sauce and cornstarch.
-Add the white wine, honey, minced garlic and minced ginger, whisking to combine.
+- While the salmon is in the oven, whisk together the soy sauce and cornstarch in a small saucepan.
+Add the white wine, honey, minced garlic, and grated ginger, whisking to combine.

 - Heat the glaze over medium-low heat, whisking often, for 3-4 minutes, until it thickens into a syrup.
-Remove from heat.
+Remove from heat as soon as it thickens.

 Finish the dish: